jpmorganchase/py-adapter/docs/index.rst

 py-adapter
 ==========

-Round-trip serialization/deserialization of any Python object to/from any serialization format.
+Round-trip serialization/deserialization of any Python object to/from any serialization format including Avro and JSON.

 .. toctree::
    :maxdepth: 2